 Scope 3: Emissions from scope 3 include all the other indirect emissions within your entire value chain, this includes the upstream supply chain (suppliers), as well as downstream GHG emissions e.g. occurring with customers.
 Example; waste disposal transportation, or investments.
 This scope is often the most difficult to measure.

-As you can imagine- because they don’t produce products, their own direct emissions are quite low- meaning that most of the UvA and HvA’s environmental impact lies in scope 3 (which is the same case for many service-suppliers).
-So, how can you effectively map this scope out- and measure it?
+Because they don’t produce products, their own direct emissions are quite low.
+Meaning that most of the UvA and HvA’s environmental impact lies in scope 3 (which is the same case for many service-suppliers).
+How can you effectively map scope 3- and measure it?

-To conduct the calculation and create results, the Ecochain Intelligence Platform and the Ecoinvent & Exiobase database were used.
+Ecochain’s tool Helix was used to conduct the LCA with Ecoinvent & Exiobase as main environmental database.
 To assess the impact of these focus areas, a hybrid-model (mixed method) of a Life Cycle Assessment (LCA) and the Input-Output model was applied.
 The LCA was conducted according to ISO-norms.